 As President of Flor de Caña, Rosa is one of 92 members who have diligently worked these past 15 years to organize sugarcane harvesters to produce organic panela (concentrated unrefined cane sugar), caring for the soil and harvesting sustainably while protecting the region’s water supply.
 The “La Plata” mining concession was granted without prior consultation or the free, prior, and informed consent of affected Indigenous communities, and has been actively opposed by many people across the region including members of Flor de Caña.

 “Some of our members live within the boundaries of the mining concession, who will lose years of work,” says Rosa Masapanta.
 “Our water provides for the rest of the province.
-Our community is the headwaters for the water that flows to the Esmeralda River and the Pacific Ocean.
+Our community lies at the headwaters of the Esmeralda River, which flows to the Pacific Ocean.
 It is an entire chain of production, a chain of life, that will be affected by mining.”

 Yuly Tenorio is a lawyer providing legal counsel to the Associación Flor de Caña.
 She works for the Coordinator for the National Citizens’ Observatory for Monitoring the Fulfillment of Human Rights and the Rights of Nature with regards to all phases of mining, a body which – among other things – examines the human rights and rights of nature impacts of all phases of mining, including exploration.